Three Main Street America Staff members standing in front of a mural in Marion, Iowa.

 Date, Location & Accomodations

-Registration, Rates & Availability
+Registration, Rates & Waitlist

 Rates: $800 Member | $1,000 Non-Member

-Member Discounts & Education Credit
+Member Discounts, Scholarships & Education Credit

 Member Discounts: Main Street America members are eligible to receive a discount on this workshop.
-Learn more about member discounts through our online course catalogue here >

 Credit: AICP members can earn Certification Maintenance (CM) credits for this activity.
 More information about AICP’s CM program can be found here >

-Instructor, Learning Objectives & Agenda
+Instructors, Learning Objectives & Agenda

 Learning Objectives: